Ancient mud helps predict Mediterranean’s wet winters16/09/2019 By BGS Press

 Winter rainfall is important for the region as it offsets summer drought and controls the amount of water available to meet agricultural, domestic, and industrial demand.

-Now, a 570-meter column of mud from Lake Ohrid in North Macedonia is giving scientists access to 1.4 million years of Mediterranean rainfall data, as reported in Nature today.
+Now, a 570 m column of mud from Lake Ohrid in North Macedonia is giving scientists access to 1.4 million years of Mediterranean rainfall data, as reported in Nature today.

 The mud was extracted from Lake Ohrid during an International Continental Scientific Drilling Program (ICDP) project, which involved scientists from around the world.

-Dr Jack Lacey, a geochemist from the British Geological Survey (BGS), has used chemical data from the mud to understand past changes in rainfall.
+Dr Jack Lacey, a geochemist from BGS, has used chemical data from the mud to understand past changes in rainfall.

 Overall the mud shows recurring periods of higher rainfall that tended to occur during hotter periods when the Earth suffered higher atmospheric levels of CO2.
 These periods were also marked by less polar ice, and large seasonal differences in the amount of sunlight reaching Earth’s surface.